unraid/api/README.md

   $ unraid-api command <options>

+@TODO: what are the available commands?

 Options:

   -h, --help                                      Prints this usage guide.
   -d, --debug                                     Enabled debug mode.
   -p, --port string                               Set the graphql port.
-  --environment production/staging/development    Set the working environment.
+  --environment production/staging/development    Set the working environment.  @TODO: has this been replaced with environemnt vars?
-  --log-level error/warn/info/debug/trace/silly   Set the log level.
+  --log-level error/warn/info/debug/trace/silly   Set the log level.   @TODO: has this been replaced with environemnt vars?
   -v, --version                                   Show version.

   Copyright © 2021 Lime Technology, Inc.